GSA/digitalgov.gov/content/news/2022/11/2022-11-25-making-impact-at-scale-software-engineering-in-the-federal-government.md

 date: 2022-11-25 12:19:00 -0500
 kicker: U.S. Digital Corps
 title: "Making Impact at Scale: Software Engineering in the Federal Government"
 deck: Engineering fellows with the U.S. Digital Corps share their paths to becoming software engineers and why they decide to use their skills to improve government services.
 summary: Engineering fellows with the U.S. Digital Corps share their paths to becoming software engineers and why they decide to use their skills to improve government services.

+# see all authors at https://digital.gov/authors
+authors:
+  - meenu-bhooshanan
+  - isabel-laurenceau
+  - samira-sadat
+  - anastasia-gradova

 # See all topics at https://digital.gov/topics
 topics:
   - our-work